CDP Audit

 When to Use Environment Variables:

-- Temporary overrides for testing
+- Testing: Temporary overrides without modifying config.yaml

-- Running multiple instances with different settings
+- Per-Instance Customization: Running multiple instances with different settings

-ποΈ Technical Architecture¶
+ποΈ Technical ArchitectureΒΆ

-| Component | Responsibility | Why It Matters |
+| Module | Responsibility | Why It Matters |

 |---|---|---|